Frequently Asked Questions

 What hours can I schedule the appraiser for?

 Okanagan Appraisals is very flexible and, for the most part, we can conduct the appraisal at anytime as long as there is light outside.
+Inspections are performed Monday through Friday only.

 Will the appraiser be able to tell me the value while on the property?